Jun. 5, 2023 edition

 Believe in our potential

-- It is important to recognize the achievement of individual, team, company and group goals.
+- It is important to be able to get excited about the achievement of your own, team, company, and group goals.

-- Congratulate people when they achieve their goals.
+- Congratulate others wholeheartedly when they achieve their goals.